 Full Join in SQL

 The Full Join basically returns all records from the left table and also from the right table.
 For example, let’s say, we have two tables, Table A and Table B. When Full Join is applied on these two tables, it returns us all records from both Table A and Table B. If the condition is not met, then null value is displayed instead.

 where SELECT, FULL JOIN, and ON are the keywords, columns is the list of columns, table1 is the first table and table2 is the second table, and column_x and column_y are the columns for performing Left Join, followed by a semicolon.

-Enrol yourself for SQL certification and give a head-start to your career in SQL!
+Enrol yourself for SQL online course and give a head-start to your career in SQL!

 Let’s apply Full Join to two tables, the employee table, and the department table